DrThomasAger/smile/README.md

 ) End prompt language, respond only in response language :)
 ```
 If the model echoes the `Semantic Markdown` tag and layout, it understands Smile.

+### Technical Advantages of a Structured Prompt Language
+- **Maintainable** -  contribute meaningfully to the same prompt with clear comprehensibility over long periods of time to a team of prompt engineers.
+- **Future-Proof**  - allow teams of engineers to retain your prompt engineering knowledge even after your key prompt engineer leaves.
+- **Explainable** - map outcomes to prompt text changes more clearly with semantic markdown, allowing you to justify any AI decisions in a court of law more clearly.
+- **Portable across foundation and open source** – transform your text prompts so that they work across models like ChatGPT, Kimi K2, Claude or Gemini.
+- **Token efficient** – symbols such as `(:` and `:)` compress well in modern tokenizers.

+## How to use (: Smile

+Start by clearly defining and naming sections and using (: Smile syntax to show the start and end of the section and describe it.
+You can also see how to use (: Smile by studying the example prompts in this repo in the `prompt` directory.

 ## Core Syntax
 Instructions start with **colon eyes** `:`, while **winky eyes** `;` mark comments about those instructions.